Ixsight is looking for passionate individuals to join our team. Learn more

 The process of combating money laundering because it offers a chance to prevent the occurrence of future risks that may be hard to address once they have happened.

-In trying to define what the four pillars of AML are, Risk Assessment has to be the first consideration.
+In trying to define what the five pillars of AML are, Risk Assessment has to be the first consideration.
 Risk isn't a static concept.
 To be more concrete, it is on the one hand dynamic, resulting from dynamic and historical externalities such as threats, innovations, and geopolitics.
 Financial institutions have to develop individual Risk Assessment to suit the size of their operation, services offered, and location.

 Risk Assessment